Left Continue shopping

 Is Mutinus bambusinus the same species as Mutinus argentinus?

-This is an unresolved taxonomic question.
-Molecular phylogenetic analysis has suggested that many records attributed to M. bambusinus, particularly from neotropical (South and Central American) collections, may actually represent M. argentinus, and that the two names could be synonyms.
-Multi-locus sequencing of vouchered material from across the species' range is needed to resolve this question definitively.
+That's an open question.
+Molecular phylogenetic analysis has suggested that a lot of records for M. bambusinus, particularly the neotropical ones out of South and Central America, may actually be M. argentinus, and that the two names could be synonyms.
+It'll take multi-locus sequencing of vouchered material from across the range to settle it for good.